 Durham County Library will host Art With the Experts: Education and Public Programming Options at 7:00 p.m. on Monday, May 23, at Main Library, 300 N. Roxboro St.

-Durham County Library will host author Craig LeHoullier for a reading and discussion of his new book, Epic Tomatoes, at 7 p.m. on Thursday, May 7, at the Main Library, 300 N. Roxboro St.
+Durham County Library will host a lecture, Celebrating Sister Cities International 60th Anniversary, at 3:00 p.m. on Sunday, May 22, at Main Library, 300 N. Roxboro St.

 Large print and detailed descriptions made this book a true pleasure to read!
 My teen daughter read it when I first brought it home and we enjoyed many of the same parts.
 The ending, in particular, was very satisfying.
 Recommended for anyone who has every wanted, loved, or owned a dog.
 It provides a slightly […]